wp-plugins/social-media-widget/readme.txt

 For help, you can send an e-mail to <a href="mailto:brifreytag@gmail.com">brifreytag_at_gmail.com</a> or get ahold of me via twitter at <a href="http://www.twitter.com/brianfreytag">@brianfreytag</a>

 == Changelog ==
+= 2.4 =

+* Added support for 10 more services.
+See description to see what's added.
+Too many to list here.
+* Added support for 3 custom icons - Must include full URL to icon

 = 2.3.5 =

 * Added CSS3 animation transitions for Firefox 4.
 Going with x.x.5 since this is neither a bug fix (x.x.1), nor an all-out feature addition (x.1).